eviepk12/eviepk12.github.io/_posts/2022-10-20-Guide-to-the-Politics-of-Dune.md

 I hope in this article I can give you a simple guide to the major factions that plays a role in the Dune universe, salute!

-*Keep in mind that this article mainly talks about the first three books as I havent gotten around finishing the sequels*
+*Keep in mind that this article mainly talks about the first three books as I havent gotten around finishing the sequels...*

 ## CHOAM (Combine Honnete Over Advancer Mercantiles)